Habibullah-Sahan/farleyknight.github.io/apache-httpd.md

 **Apache Negotiation Algorithm:** Apache Negotiation Algorithm follows the rules of Content Negotiation described in [HTTP/1.1 specification] (http://www.w3.org/Protocols/rfc2616/rfc2616.txt "HTTP/1.1 specification") to deliver the best representation from the available set of options.
 The purpose of this algorithm is to deliver the most suitable form of content based on pre defined variants.
 The accuracy of defining the variants perfectly will determine the outcome of coming up with the best result.

 **MD5 message-digest algorithm:** The use of **[MD5 message-digest algorithm] (https://en.wikipedia.org/wiki/MD5 "MD5 message-digest algorithm")** is seen on **ContentDigest Directive** in Apache Httpd.
 This is also active in one of the four formats that Apache httpd supports for basic-authentication passwords.
-Among the four supported format, this format is named as **MD5**.Digest Authentication also observes the use of the very algorithm.
+Among the four supported format, this format is named as **MD5**.
+Digest Authentication also observes the use of the very algorithm.

 **Load balancer scheduler algorithm:** In presence of [mod_proxy] (http://httpd.apache.org/docs/2.2/mod/mod_proxy.html "mod_proxy") and [mod_proxy_balancer] (http://httpd.apache.org/docs/2.2/mod/mod_proxy_balancer.html "mod_proxy_balancer") in server, Apache Httpd implements the following 3 load balancer scheduler algorithms:
   - **[Request Counting Algorithm] (http://httpd.apache.org/docs/2.2/mod/mod_proxy_balancer.html#requests "Request Counting Algorithm")**